Skip to main content

 1. How much does it cost to port a number?

-2. Can I port a number on a specific date?
-Can Plivo expedite a porting request?
+2. Can I choose a specific date to port my number?
+Can Plivo expedite the process?

-Porting requests involve multiple carriers, and we cannot guarantee an exact timeline, so we can't expedite a porting request.
-However, you can request your current carrier release your phone number immediately, which may indirectly expedite your porting process.
+Since porting requests involve multiple carriers, we cannot expedite the process.
+However, you can request your current carrier to release the number, which may help speed up porting.

-3. How can I cancel a request to port numbers to Plivo?
+3. How can I cancel a port-in request to Plivo?

 4. What is a RespOrg (Responsible Organization)?

-A RespOrg (responsible organization) is an authorized company that maintains registrations for individual toll-free phone numbers from the Somos database (formerly known as SMS/800).
-Somos is the only company designated by the US Federal Communications Commission (FCC) to administer and manage the registry for all toll-free phone numbers within the United States.
+A RespOrg is an authorized company that manages registrations for toll-free phone numbers within the Somos database.
+Somos is the entity designated by the US Federal Communications Commission (FCC) to oversee toll-free number registries in the US.
 Plivo is an authorized RespOrg.

-6. How long do I have to wait until I can start using voice and SMS with newly ported phone numbers?
+5. How long until I can use voice and SMS with newly ported numbers?

-Once your phone numbers have been successfully ported to Plivo, you can start using our services immediately.
+Once your numbers are successfully ported to Plivo, you can start using the voice and SMS services immediately.

-9. Will I experience downtime when porting a toll-free phone number to Plivo?
+6. Will I experience downtime when porting a number to Plivo?

 • What is number porting?